 After a lifetime of acquiring treasured heirlooms and building up your personal assets, you should get to decide where your sentimental and valuable items go when you pass away.
 It may be an unpleasant topic, but planning ahead is critical when it comes to distributing family heirlooms.
 You don’t want to leave the job for your children to sort out on a limited timeframe, or risk having your valuable heirlooms sold to pay for your nursing home care.
+Top Wilmington estate attorneys from Legacy Lawyers discuss how to protect your heirlooms in the article below.

 Protect Your Heirlooms With a Will